mattberkowitz/autoclose-html/README.md

 You need to check "Close on End of Opening Tag" in Atom > Preferences... > Autoclose Html to enable

 Under normal circumstances ending tags will be inserted on the same line for inline elements and with \n\t\n in between for block elements.
-This is determined be attaching an element of the given type to the window and cehcking it's calculated `display` value.
+This is determined be attaching an element of the given type to the window and checking it's calculated `display` value.
 You can use Force Inline and Force Block preferences to override this.